riege/one-record-ontologydatamodel/README.md

     ./mvnw clean package

+Building with a given version number (e.g. 1.2.3) is achieved with

+    ./mvnw -Drevision=1.2.3 clean package

+which will generate `target/one-record-cargo-1.2.3.jar`

 ### Generation from (a new) Ontology

 Updating with a new Ontology works by updating content in directory `src/main/resources`, the TTL file and adopt the `mapping` file.